scylladb/java-driver/CONTRIBUTING.md

 For an example of a Simulacron-based parallelizable test, see `NodeTargetingIT`.
 For a CCM-based test, see `DirectCompressionIT`.

+Currently `CcmRule` based tests will not preserve CCM config directory upon failure.
+To have CCM logs available in case of failure during automated testing combine it with `PreserveLogsRule` so that logs can be uploaded.

 ##### Serial tests

 These tests cannot run in parallel, in general because they require CCM clusters of different sizes,